carlosb1504/cpb-redditVue/README.md

  3. Open a command prompt at the subdirectory of the app project (cpb-redditVue.app\clientapp)
  4. Run ```npm build``` to download vue and all of the js dependencies
  5. Run the cpb-redditVue.app project and browse to the root URL

+ N.B.: Please note that to get oauth to work locally, a custom appId / secret will need to be supplied via appsettings.json

 ## Running Tests